 • Certificate of deposit.
-The term of the certificate of deposit is twelve months and is reported at amortized cost which approximates fair value.
+The terms of the certificates of deposits are seven and nine months and are reported at amortized cost which approximates fair value.

 Custodial credit risk is the risk that, in the event of the failure of a depository financial institution, the Hospital will not be able to recover its deposits.
 Deposits are exposed to custodial credit risk if they are not covered by depository insurance or the deposits are uncollateralized.